 You can use this type of query to identify the users in your org that were affected by the credential stuffing attack.
-These users reused their org password in other web sites or their password follows a common pattern and is not strong enough.
+These users reused their org password in other websites or their password follows a common pattern and isn't strong enough.
 Educate your users on how they can create and manage strong passwords to protect your org.